brucemack/brucemack.github.io/ampersand/index.md

 After some experimentation with the heuristics, I've found the key is to make the KF aggressive after long periods of silence and then very accommodating once a new transmission becomes "trusted."

+During testing I adjusted the system so that it recorded all of the discarded audio into a single, concatenated .WAV file.
+This allows a quick review of what the system has classified as "kerchunk."
+[You can listen to one test file here](assets/kerchunk-capture.wav) that was created during 6 hours from the ECR during morning time EST. You can hear all sorts of strange sounds that were discarded.
+To my ear, I can only hear one thing in this test file (towards the end) that sounded like voice audio.

 The best place for this capability is in the radio input path so that it can stop kerchunks from getting into the ASL system in the first place.
 But what is interesting is